 Revd Canon Simon Stevenette

 |Ex-officio Foundation Members||Revd Dr Phill Harrison|

-We currently have a vacancy for Foundation Governor.
-If you are interested in joining the Deanery in this capacity and would like to find out more about the role of the Local Board members should contact the Clerk, Suzanna Miles, at:
+We will shortly be recruiting for Parent Members of the local board.
+If you are interested in joining the Deanery in this capacity and would like to find out more about the role, please contact the Clerk, Suzanna Miles, at:

 Who we are

-Richard Parker has been a youth worker, a researcher, and a secondary school teacher in Inner London.
-He worked for many years in local government within education and children’s services, in a number of different authorities.
-In 2010 he joined Bath Spa University as Director of the Centre for Education Policy in Practice (EPIP), which aimed use the research strengths of the university to promote improvement in education support for vulnerable groups, and still works there as a part time lecturer in Education Studies.
-Richard has a particular interest in the education of children in care, and has been involved in a range of activities to promote emotion coaching and attachment awareness in schools and initial teacher education, at both local and national level.
-Richard was a trustee of the Diocese of Bristol Academies Trust from 2011 to 2018, and chaired the Trust for two years.
-He recently stepped down from this role to concentrate on teaching and research, but continues to work with the Trust as chair of The Deanery local board.
+I have been a youth worker, a researcher, and a secondary school teacher in Inner London.
+I worked for many years in local government within education and children’s services, in a number of different authorities.
+In 2010 I joined Bath Spa University as Director of the Centre for Education Policy in Practice (EPIP), which aimed use the research strengths of the university to promote improvement in education support for vulnerable groups, and I still work there as a part time lecturer in Education Studies.
+I have a particular interest in the education of children in care, and have been involved in a range of activities to promote emotion coaching and attachment awareness in schools and initial teacher education, at both local and national level.
+I was a trustee of the Diocese of Bristol Academies Trust from 2011 to 2018, and chaired the Trust for two years.
+I recently stepped down from this role to concentrate on teaching and research, but continue to work with the Trust as a member of the Deanery local board.

-Paul Woolley is Deputy Chief Executive of Swindon based, Bible Society.
-He was previously founding Director of the think tank Theos and has a background in the media and public affairs.
-Paul is married to Ruth, and they have three young children.
+I am Deputy Chief Executive of Swindon based, Bible Society.
+I was previously founding Director of the think tank Theos and has a background in the media and public affairs.
+I am married to Ruth, and we have three young children.